Jofr3/needle/README.md

 ## What does it do?

-- Lets you create marks, and assigns an avaiable letter automaticly, from `q` to `m`.
+- Lets you create marks, and assigns an available letter automaticly, from `q` to `m`.
 - It renames all of the marks when adding or removing them, so the keybinds stay relative to the order of the marks.
 - It displays the marks and its positions in the signcolumn.